 Favorite Bar or Bookmark Toolbar

-- Quick access to sites you use most often
+- Quick access to sites you use most often.

 First, make sure you can view the toolbar.
 Next to the last tab on the right, right click and make sure there is a check mark next to bookmarks toolbar (Firefox) or Favorite Bar (Internet Explorer).
-On Chrome, click menu, Bookmarks, then Show Bookmarks Bar.
+On Chrome, click menu, Bookmarks, and then Show Bookmarks Bar.
 To add the shortcut, first go to the website you want to save, on Firefox simply drag the tab of the website to the Bookmark toolbar location.
 On Chrome and Internet Explorer, drag the icon that is to the left of the address bar to the Favorite toolbar location.

 - Get better search results!

 If you use Google, Yahoo, etc., using quotes will help narrow down the results.
 An example would be if you search for 'back pain', the results would be pages that contain the words back and pain but not necessarily together, but if it's in quotes "back pain", then the results would be pages with both words together and so narrowing the results.

 - One of the most important things you can do for your computer is to have good security.
 Unfortunately if you want to use the internet or email, you have to safe

 guard against intruders.
 Every year we check out reviews and test for ourselves the security software that is best overall in protecting your computer

 but also light on your CPU and hard drive usage.
 The one we recommend is Norton Security Deluxe.

 Comcast offers their home and business class internet customers Norton™ Security suite for free for up to 7 computers for residential and up to 3 for business, it's basically the same except it give you a backup and utility apps.